 The Decorative Mold of History

 Gelatin brands went back to focusing on marketing their products as snacks and desserts, even adding sugar-free options to their product lines.
-Jell-O introduced its Pudding Pops and Gelatin Pops and marketed them heavily with a famous ad campaign featured then-beloved comedian Bill Cosby.
-Plain Jell-O and sweet Jell-O salads remain popular in the US, especially in the rural Midwest and the Deep South.
+Jell-O introduced its Pudding Pops and Gelatin Pops and marketed them heavily with a famous ad campaign featuring then-beloved comedian Bill Cosby.
+Plain Jell-O and sweet Jell-O salads are still widely consumed in the US, especially in the rural Midwest and the Deep South.
 Savory Jell-O salads do, however, remain popular in Utah and other heavily Mormon areas.
-"There will be at least four or five kinds of Jell-O salads at any event," almost all of them savory, Sariah Hilliam of Roosevelt, Utah, told the Los Angeles Times.
-In fact, this region is often nicknamed the "Jell-O Belt," and in 2001 the state of Utah named Jell-O its official state snack.
+"There will be at least four or five kinds of Jell-O salads at any event," almost all of them savory, Sariah Hilliam of Roosevelt, Utah, told the Los Angeles Times in 2002.
+In fact, this region is often nicknamed the "Jell-O Belt," and in 2001, the state of Utah named Jell-O its official state snack.

 In its heyday, Jell-O salad was ubiquitous across the United States.
 Today it is, in the words of Perfection Salad author Laura Shapiro, "a once-loved dish safely congealed in the decorative mold of history."